swedenconnect/technical-framework/ELN-0602 - Deployment Profile for the Swedish eID Framework.md

 `<saml2p:RequestedAuthnContext>` element of the `<saml2p:AuthnRequest>`
 message.

+If the `Message`-element of the `SignMessage` is to be encrypted, the Service Provider SHOULD consult the Identity Provider's metadata (`<md:EncryptionMethod>` elements) to determine the intersection of algorithms, key sizes and other parameters as defined by particular algorithms that it supports and that the Identity Provider prefers.
+If the intersection is empty, or if the Identity Provider has not declared any algorithms, the Service Provider MUST use one of the mandatory algorithms defined in the Swedish eID Framework during the encryption operation, which is compatible with the Identity Provider's encryption key declared in metadata.

 Identity Providers SHALL advertise supported authentication contexts defined by the URIs listed in sections 3.1.1 and 3.1.1.1 of \[[EidRegistry](#eidregistry)\], by including the URIs of supported authentication contexts as EntityAttributes of the type